glissmedia/sendpulse-rest-api-php/README.md

 # sendpulse-rest-api
-A simple SendPulse REST client library and example for PHP.
+A simple composer enabled version of the SendPulse REST client library and example for PHP.